chauhan112/MyAIChat/README.md

 * use ```llama3-chatqa:8b``` for better conversation
 * ability to search conversations
 * organize the conversation based on different timestmp just like ChatGPT
+* line formatting is not working
+* i am able to different models
+* disable send message when bot is processing

 ## Run
 ```streamlit run qa_file.py```